ubergarm/r1-ktransformers-guide/README.md

 If you have an Intel Xeon with AMX extensions look closely at secton 4 below regarding the `v0.3 binary`.

-## INCOMING FIX
+## INCOMING FIX for API endpoint
 I tested an incoming [ktransformers PR #382](https://github.com/kvcache-ai/ktransformers/pull/382#issuecomment-2664109713) which seems fix the OpenAI compatible API endpoint!
-With luck it will land in `main soon.`
+With luck it will land in `main` soon.

 Initial new benchmark for this experimental PR looks really good at face value: